tomas-iac/docs/README.md

 ## Naming conventions used in this organization
 - **Tenant** is whole company, we use only one tenant here.
-- **Subscription** is unit of ownership in Azure which can container one or more environments and one or more projects.
+- **Subscription** is unit of ownership in Azure which can contain one or more environments and one or more projects.
 In order to learn easily in this repo I am using Resource Groups instead of subscriptions, but principles are the same, just one level higher.
 - **Project** can also be understood as business application or group of applications, etc. apps that are needed to deliver e-commerce solution.
 - **Environment** is specific instance of project such as dev, test or prod.